credibil/docs/src/dwa/vc.md

 In the context of Decentralised Web Apps (DWAs) VCs can be used to make assertions, or claims, about the holder.
 In the example below an employer (Issuer) issues a credential to an employee (Holder) as proof of employment.
-The employee can then present this credential tot heir bank (Verifier) as proof of income.
+The employee can then present this credential to their bank (Verifier) as proof of income.

 <div style="padding:1rem;text-align:center;">